WKL-Sec/WMIExec/README.md

 ```

 ### wmiexec_win32process.py
-Is a python script which authenticates to a remote WMI instance and execute commands via Scheduled Tasks.
+Is a python script which authenticates to a remote WMI instance and execute commands via `Win32_Process`.

 To run the script:
 ```bash